A Survey on Multilingual Mental Disorders Detection from Social Media Data: Mental Disorders Detection Tasks Overview

-Another important task is \textbf{severity prediction}, which can be modeled either as an ordinal regression / classification task or as a multiclass classification task.
-It is used primarily to predict the severity of depression \cite{10.1145/3485447.3512128,KABIR2023107503,Sampath-dataset} or the risk of suicide attempts \cite{benjachairat2024classification}.
-Social media posts can be modeled longitudinally to detect \textbf{moments of change} in the mental health status of individuals.
-These shifts or escalations in mood can be used as a warning signal for potential suicidal behavior \cite{tsakalidis2022identifying}.

-There are tasks designed to improve the explainability of the field, such as \textbf{symptom prediction} for mental disorders \cite{10.1145/3578503.3583621,DBLP:journals/corr/abs-2011-06149}.
-Another step toward improving the explainability of model predictions is \textbf{highlighting evidence} for mental disorders \cite{chim2024overview,varadarajan2024archetypes}.
-Mental health indicators from the social media timeline of an individual can be used to \textbf{fill in validated questionnaires}, with the goal of estimating symptoms of mental disorders that are usually assessed through survey-based methods such as the Beck’s Depression Inventory-II (BDI-II)\footnote{\href{https://naviauxlab.ucsd.edu/wp-content/uploads/2020/09/BDI21.pdf}{https://naviauxlab.ucsd.edu/wp-content/uploads/2020/09/BDI21.pdf}} for depression assessment \cite{parapar2021overview} or the Eating Disorder Examination Questionnaire (EDE-Q)\footnote{\href{https://www.corc.uk.net/media/1273/ede-q_quesionnaire.pdf}{https://www.corc.uk.net/media/1273/ede-q\_quesionnaire.pdf}} for eating disorders \cite{parapar2024overview}.

-Finally, \textbf{mental health monitoring} aggregated results from detection systems can be used to estimate the prevalence of mental disorders within a population.
-This approach was used during the COVID-19 pandemic to assess mental health burden, with results comparable to traditional survey-based methods \cite{cohrdes2021indications}.
+In this section, we discuss common tasks related to predicting mental disorders, emphasizing research available in non-English languages where applicable.
+The prediction of mental disorders via social media typically involves a supervised \textit{binary classification} task, in which online posts are used to determine the presence or absence of disorders (Figure \ref{fig:tasks}).
+This can be performed at the post level for predicting suicidal ideation \cite{huang2019suicidal} and depression \cite{uddin2019depression,bucur2023matter}, or at the user level for conditions like depression \cite{hiraga-2017-predicting}, anxiety \cite{zarate2023identifying}, and bipolar disorder \cite{sekulic2018not}.
+User-level prediction can serve as an \textit{early risk prediction task}, facilitating timely assessments \cite{losada-crestani2016,bucur2021early,marmol2023overview}. \textit{Severity prediction} assesses the intensity of conditions such as depression \cite{10.1145/3485447.3512128,KABIR2023107503,Sampath-dataset} or suicide risk \cite{benjachairat2024classification}.
+Longitudinal analysis of social media helps detect \textit{moments of change} in mental health \cite{tsakalidis2022identifying}.
+Other tasks focus on \textit{symptom prediction} \cite{10.1145/3578503.3583621,DBLP:journals/corr/abs-2011-06149} and \textit{highlighting evidence} for mental health problems \cite{chim2024overview,varadarajan2024archetypes}.
+Mental health indicators from the social media timeline of an individual can be used to \textit{fill in validated questionnaires}, with the goal of estimating symptoms of mental disorders that are usually assessed through survey-based methods such as BDI-II\footnote{\href{https://naviauxlab.ucsd.edu/wp-content/uploads/2020/09/BDI21.pdf}{https://naviauxlab.ucsd.edu/wp-content/uploads/2020/09/BDI21.pdf}} for depression assessment \cite{parapar2021overview} or EDE-Q\footnote{\href{https://www.corc.uk.net/media/1273/ede-q_quesionnaire.pdf}{https://www.corc.uk.net/media/1273/ede-q\_quesionnaire.pdf}} for eating disorders \cite{parapar2024overview}.
+Lastly, \textit{mental health monitoring} uses aggregated detection results to estimate the prevalence of disorders, as demonstrated during the COVID-19 pandemic \cite{cohrdes2021indications}.